rsnobles/website-template/DEVELOPMENT.md

 ## Upgrading

 Run `taito project upgrade`.
 The command copies the latest versions of reusable Helm charts and CI/CD scripts to your project folder, and also this README.md file.
 You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
 Improve the originals instead, and then upgrade.

+> TIP: You can use the `taito -o ORG project upgrade` command also for moving the project to a different platform (e.g. from AWS to GCP).